AliDaraei/single-cell-rnaseq-analysis/README.md

 The pipeline reflects real analytical practices used in biological research and is designed to prioritize:

 - biological interpretability
 - statistical rigor
 - reproducibility
 - clean, readable code

-The workflows are intentionally written as scripts rather than a monolithic package, making the logic transparent and easy to adapt to new datasets.
+The workflows are written as sequential scripts rather than a single monolithic package, making each analytical decision transparent and easy to adapt to new datasets.

 ---